compiler-research/compiler-research.github.io/_posts/2023-04-05-language-interoperability-using-cppyy-and-cling.md

 The target of this research was to demonstrate a generic prototype that automatically brings advanced C++ features (e.g., highly optimized numeric libraries) to Numba-accelerated Python, with help from cppyy.
-This required re-engineering of the cppyy back-end to directly use LLVM components.
+This required re-engineering of the cppyy-backend to directly use LLVM components.
 A new CppInterOp library was also introduced to implement interoperability primitives based on Cling and Clang-Repl (also an interactive interpreter, a progression on Cling).